sebastianotronto/sebastiano.tronto.net/src/blog/2022-06-04-gemini/gemini.md

 I think gemini is an interesting exercise of minimalism, which I like.
 I am not a networking expert, so I don't know what the pros and cons of using gemini:// rather than http(s):// are, but I quite like gemtext as a markup language.
-I am not too fond of using long lines, because as a terminal editor user I am used to breaking up lines at 70-80 characters, but this is not a deal-breaker.
+I am not too fond of using long lines, but this is not a deal-breaker.
 However, I still prefer making use of a few of the extra features that html offers, such as inline formatting.

 I will keep offering this website in gemtext via gemini://, but it will stay html-first.
-This means that inline links will look a bit ugly in gemini and, more annoyingly for the few gemini users, I am always going to use http(s) links even when a gemini counterpart is available.
+This means that inline links will look a bit ugly in gemini and, more annoyingly for the few gemini users, I am going to use http(s) links even when a gemini counterpart is available.